zenlyticgreg/zenlytic-docs-gitbook/intro.md

 If you want to learn about data modeling and how to define your metrics check out the [documentation on the data model](../5_data_modeling/1_data_modeling.md)

-If you'd like to learn about how to get everything set up for defining those metric definitions in your local environment, as opposed to the Zenlytic UI, look at the [documentation on your metric development environment](../7_development_environment/1_development_environment.md)

 Note: You can also use our automatic LookML -> ZenML converter [here](https://lookml-zenml.netlify.app/) to get started quickly if you're moving from Looker.

 As always, feel free to reach out to your Zenlytic contact if you have questions that aren't answered in the documentation!